Components of Dyadic Developmental Psychotherapy

 • Nonverbal-verbal dialogue

-The basic principles of Dyadic Developmental Psychotherapy may be summarized in the following four paragraphs.
+The basic principles of dyadic developmental psychotherapy may be summarized in the following four paragraphs:

 2. The therapist and caregiver provide the intersubjective experiences for the child that were seldom present in situations of abuse and neglect.
 These intersubjective experiences are characterized by shared emotion (attunement), shared awareness and attention, and complementary intentions.
-Intersubjective experiences are the primary means by which the infant and young child learn about self, other, and the world (Trevarthen 2001).
-Intrafamilial and Complex trauma will significantly disrupt the development of concordant intersubjectivity and increase the risk that the child will be unable to create a coherent meaning for many events, particularly traumatic ones.
+Intersubjective experiences are the primary means by which the infant and young child learn about self, other, and the world.
+Intrafamilial and complex trauma will significantly disrupt the development of concordant intersubjectivity and increase the risk that the child will be unable to create a coherent meaning for many events, particularly traumatic ones.
 The therapist must provide intersubjective experiences for the parent that help create a secure base within which the parent, child, and therapist can co-create new and more therapeutic meanings for experiences.

 Whenever possible, the child’s primary caregiver (biological, adoptive, or foster parent or primary caregiver in a residential setting) is an active participant in the session.
 The therapist must provide to the caregiver support and guidance in communicating thoughts, emotions, and intentions to their child.
 The primary caregiver serves as the primary source of safety, security, and comfort while the child explores events, experiences, and emotions that may generate fear and shame.
 The caregiver’s presence allows the therapist to facilitate the successful exploration and resolution of behavior problems in the home by modeling for the parent PACE as an effective means of achieving conflict resolution and increasing emotional and behavioral regulation within the home.
 The therapist will generally only see a child, usually a teenager, as an individual client when a primary attachment figure is not available.
 In these instances, the treatment will proceed at a markedly slower pace since the child is essentially emotionally alone the rest of the week in the process of integrating the therapeutic themes.
 The lack of a primary attachment figure is a severe impediment to creating the security and safety necessary for exploration and integration.